19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (b) where —

+(i) goods are consigned by a person who —

+(A) belongs in a country outside Singapore and is not a registered person; or

+(B) is a registered (Seventh Schedule — pay only) person,

-(i) goods are consigned by a person who belongs in a country outside Singapore and is not registered under this Act (referred to in this section as an overseas person) to an approved person for refining into any investment precious metal by an approved refiner (including where the approved person is also the approved refiner); and
+(called in this section an overseas person) to an approved person for refining into any investment precious metal by an approved refiner (including where the approved person is also the approved refiner); and

+[Act 52 of 2018 wef 01/01/2019]

 (ii) the approved person delivers the investment precious metal obtained through the refining to another person pursuant to a supply of the investment precious metal by the overseas person to the other person,